 Roller coasters are fun to ride, but ever given a thought about your wagon during a free fall?
 Well, when the wagon of a roller coaster is at the top, it has zero kinetic energy because the wagon is at rest.
 But when it is allowed to do a free fall, with the gradual increase in the speed of the wagon, a gradual increase in the kinetic energy also takes place.
 If a number of people are sitting in the wagon, it will increase the mass and, hence, the kinetic energy, provided that the speed remains constant.

 9. Cricket Ball

 When a bowler has a cricket ball in his hand, the kinetic energy of that ball is zero because it is at rest.
-But as soon as the bowler throws the ball towards the batsman, it begins to accumulate kinetic energy from to its mass and the speed at which it is thrown.
-This is the reason why batsmen always wear safety gears so that they do not get injured as the ball possesses a high amount of kinetic energy.
+But as soon as the bowler throws the ball toward the batsman, it begins to accumulate kinetic energy from its mass and the speed at which it is thrown.
+This is the reason why batsmen always wear safety gear so that they do not get injured as the ball possesses a high amount of kinetic energy.

 12. A Bus Moving on the Hill

 A bus, at the highest point of the hill, will have more potential energy due to the height with almost no coefficient of kinetic energy.
 As the bus moves down the hill with some velocity, the potential energy due to the height will decrease and the kinetic energy will increase.
 There will come a point where the value of both, the kinetic energy as well as the potential energy, will become the same.
 When the bus will reach the bottom of the hill, the kinetic energy will become maximum; as long as it is moving at a constant velocity, the potential energy will become zero.